projectsveltos/sveltos/docs/observability/notifications.md

      namespace: default
 ```

-**Note:**
+!!! tip

     If the Lua language is preferred to write the HealthCheck, it might be handy to validate the definition before use.

     This can be achieved by cloning the [sveltos-agent](https://github.com/projectsveltos/sveltos-agent) repository.
 In the *pkg/evaluation/healthchecks* directory, create a directory for the deployed resources if it does not exist already.
 If a directory already exists, create a subdirectory instead.

     In the directory or the subdirectory, create the below points.

     1. The file named *healthcheck.yaml* containing the HealthCheck instance with Lua script;
     2. The file named *healthy.yaml* containing a Kubernetes resource supposed to be Healthy for the Lua script created in #1 (this is optional);
     3. The file named *progressing.yaml* containing a Kubernetes resource supposed to be Progressing for the Lua script created in #1 (this is optional);
     4. The file named *degraded.yaml* containing a Kubernetes resource supposed to be Degraded for the Lua script created in #1 (this is optional);
     3. The file named *suspended.yaml* containing a Kubernetes resource supposed to be Suspended for the Lua script created in #1 (this is optional);
     5. *make test*

     As mentioned above, one of the following statuses will get returned (`Healthy`, `Progressing`, `Degraded` or `Suspended`) once the resources are verified.

 [^1]: Credit for this example to https://blog.cubieserver.de/2022/argocd-health-checks-for-opa-rules/